Food & Beverage Industry in Vietnam: Market Overview and Investment Opportunities (Updates 2025)

 Sustainability and Quality of Organic Food

-The food & beverage industry in Vietnam is witnessing a significant shift towards organic foods.
-This transformation is driven by several factors, including rising disposable incomes, a burgeoning middle class, and a younger generation keen on diverse food options.
-As people increasingly embrace healthier lifestyles, organic and clean eating is becoming a mainstream component of their dietary choices.
+Vietnam’s food and beverage industry is experiencing a significant shift towards organic foods, driven by rising disposable incomes, a burgeoning middle class, and a younger generation keen on diverse food options.
+The organic food market in Vietnam was valued at USD 1.2 billion in 2024 and is expected to reach USD 3.0 billion by 2033, exhibiting a growth rate (CAGR) of 9.9% during 2025-2033.

 Government initiatives promoting food safety and a clean food chain further fuel the demand for organic products.
 Consumers are growing more conscious of how their environment affects the quality of their food.
 This heightened environmental awareness is compelling food & beverage establishments to prioritize sustainability.
 Restaurants are revamping their branding, adopting sustainable sourcing practices for raw materials, and reevaluating their packaging choices.
 Manufacturers are grappling with similar challenges, focusing on promoting the health benefits of their products in response to the evolving consumer landscape.